uaf-arctic-eco-modeling/dvm-dos-tem/docs/_sources/software_development_info.rst.txt

    When you are editing an image that is embedded, the edits are automatically live on the published website!
-This is fine for quick edits such as fixing a typo, but for anything more substantial, it is reccomended that you make a duplicate of the Google Drawing, edit the duplicate and then copy it back over the original.
+This is fine for quick edits such as fixing a typo, but for anything more substantial, it is recommended that you make a duplicate of the Google Drawing, edit the duplicate and then copy it back over the original.
 This will keep your edits from showing up on the live site until you are done with them!

 .. warning::

-   Soure drawings for this document should probably be stored in the Shared Google Drive so that they are not tied to an individual's account.
+   Soucre drawings for this document should probably be stored in the Shared Google Drive so that they are not tied to an individual's account.

 In Google Docs, there is a way to insert a Google Drawing from a menu: